New Forest Wildlife was originally a Butterfly Farm and later became the Nature Quest Wildlife Centre.

 Jason has overall responsibility for the welfare of all our wildlife, bringing new species to the park and dealing with the mountains of red tape required.

 After working for us at Battersea Park Children’s Zoo and a couple of years abroad he returned to the New Forest Wildlife Park.
 Under his management many new species have been introduced to the park and he co-ordinates the studbooks for pine marten and Asian short-clawed otters.
 Jason has a huge network of colleagues in the zoo and natural world and can always find the answer to any problem.

-Jason has appeared on many local TV and radio stations, passing on his expertise about our animals, and also represented the park when CBBC Wild came to do a live broadcast in 2013.
+Jason has appeared on many local TV and radio stations, passing on his expertise about our animals and birds.

 After travelling and working in Texas and Canada with North American native species Donna is now working in the New Forest with European native species.
 She has experience with many types of zoo animals and thoroughly enjoys her work.
 Donna has had many sleepless nights caring for orphaned young animals needing extra TLC, but always enjoys seeing them return to the park fit and well.

 Shanna was one of our first work-experience students from Sparsholt College in 1999 and after qualifying she came to work at the park as a trainee keeper.

 Shanna enjoys sharing her knowledge about our wildlife and leads our birthday parties, Keeper Experience and Junior Keeper days.
 Like most of our keepers she has done her fair share of night feeds for orphaned animals, including taking them home to her family.
 As a result Shanna has many wildlife friends around the park.
 Coffee time would not be the same without Shanna's cakes and biscuits.